hiren-ghoghari/hiren-ghoghari/README.md

 <h2>Hallo There</h2>
 <p>
-I am a full-stack developer.
+I am a full stack developer.
 I am a programmer with good knowledge of front-end and back-end techniques, have more than 5+ years of experience in developing and designing.

 If you are looking for someone to bring your ideas to life, or for someone to be a part of your development team feel free to contact me.
 Let’s create something awesome together!
 </p>